lumeland/lume.land/docs/advanced/migrate-from-11ty.md

 ---
 title: Migrate from Eleventy
-description: How to migrate from Eleventy project to Lume
+description: How to migrate your project from Eleventy to Lume.
 ---
 <!-- deno-fmt-ignore-file -->
 ${toc}